Ethodeus/js-coding-challenges/README.md

 # My daily coding challenges

-This space is dedicated for my currently codewars progression, I like to keep track of every challenge that I overcome and I will do my best to go back, review my code and refactor with new and more efficient things that i've learned.
+This space is dedicated to my current codewars progression.
+I like to keep track of every challenge that I overcome and I will do my best to go back, review and refactor my code with new and more efficient things that i've learned.

 https://github.com/Ethodeus/js-coding-challenges